Extended Kalman Smoothing of Free Spin Precession Signals for Accurate Magnetic Field Determination: Introduction

 \section{Introduction}

-\paragraph{Spin precession magnetrometry} Magnetometry, i.e. the determination of the static magnetic flux density, is an extremely broad field of research in which a wide variety of technical methods are used \cite{Grosz2017_HSM}.
+\paragraph{Spin precession magnetometry} Magnetometry, i.e. the determination of the static magnetic flux density, is an extremely broad field of research in which a wide variety of technical methods are used \cite{Grosz2017_HSM}.
 The potentially most precise technique which allows to directly trace back the unit of Tesla to the SI unite of the second is the measurement of the free spin precession frequency using either electronic spin resonance (ESR) or \ac{NMR}.
 Given the fundamental relation of the Larmor resonance frequency $f_\mathrm{L}$ and magnetic field strength $B_0$

 only the substance-specific gyromagnetic ratio $\gamma$ has to be known to deduce the external magnetic field strength from Larmor precession measurements.
 The gyromagnetic ratio $\gamma_p'$ of protons has been known for decades with a relative uncertainty well below $10^{-6}$ and has more recently been determined with an uncertainty even below $10^{-8}$ \cite{CODATA_2022_online}.
-Consequently, the classical proton free induction decay (FID) measurement -- aside from its widespread use in chemical analysis and medical imaging -- has naturally become a prominent method for high-precision magnetic field measurements \cite{Fei1997_NIM-A_349, Weyand2001_IEEE_TIM_470}.
-With recent advances in measuring the magnetic moment of $^3$He$^+$ and calculation of the diamagnetic shielding, the gyromagnetic ratio $\gamma_h'$ of gaseous $^3$He is now known with even higher precision, achieving a relative uncertainty below $10^{-9}$ \cite{Schneider2022_N_878, CODATA_2022_online}.
-Given these precisely known scaling factors for $\gamma_p'$ and $\gamma_h'$, the overall accuracy of magnetic field measurements now critically depends on the precision of the frequency determination from \ac{NMR} signals.
-In this work we employ a new frequency tracking technique, based on frequency domain Kalman smoothing to improve this precision.
-Consequently, $^3$He \ac{NMR} allows for the most precise field determination in future when all systematic errors have to be accounted correctly \cite{Farooq2020_PRL_223001}.
-These systematic errors are not further discussed in this work.
+Consequently, the classical proton free induction decay (FID) measurement -- aside from its widespread use in chemical analysis and medical imaging -- has naturally become a prominent method for highly accurate magnetic field measurements \cite{Fei1997_NIM-A_349, Weyand2001_IEEE_TIM_470}.
+With recent advances in measuring the magnetic moment of $^3$He$^+$ and calculation of the diamagnetic shielding, the gyromagnetic ratio $\gamma_h'$ of gaseous $^3$He is now known with even higher accuracy, achieving a relative uncertainty below $10^{-9}$ \cite{Schneider2022_N_878, CODATA_2022_online}.
+Given these precisely known scaling factors for $\gamma'_p$ and $\gamma'_h$, the overall accuracy of magnetic field measurements now critically depends on the precision of the frequency estimation from NMR signals.
+Especially, the ability to track magnetic field fluctuations over time is a task which the frequency estimator has to fulfill with the utmost accuracy.